elvus/nginx-examples/Nginx-NJS-Module/README.md

 This project sets up an Nginx server using Docker Compose.
 The Nginx server is configured to handle requests in two ways:
 1. Serve a custom response at the `/main` endpoint.
-2. Proxy requests to either `Google` or `Yahoo` based on the authorization header at the `/search` endpoint.
+2. Proxy requests to either `http.cat` or `api.github.com` based on the authorization header at the `/api` endpoint.

 ## Prerequisites